-Choosing one of the best phones for music isn’t as simple as just choosing the best or more high-end phone, as music and audio aren’t always the focus for phone makers.
+Choosing one of the best phones for music isn’t as simple as just choosing the best or more high-end phone, as music and audio aren’t always the focus for every phone maker.

 A key example of that is the fact that the more you pay for your handset, the less likely it is to have a headphone port – which is a major omission for fans of wired audio.

-Beyond that, there are also considerations like whether a phone has Quad-DAC (which improves the audio output), plus the Bluetooth audio quality, the quality of the internal speakers, and more.
+Beyond that, you also need to consider whether a phone has Quad-DAC (which improves the audio output), plus the Bluetooth audio quality, the quality of the internal speakers, and more.

 With these considerations in mind, this list looks quite different to our best smartphones list, as the LG V60 ThinQ ranks top here, and isn’t even present on our overall best phones list.
-That said, there are some handsets that are great all-rounders as well as being excellent for audio, such as the Samsung Galaxy S21 Ultra and the iPhone 12 Pro.
+A massive feat for a company that's recently announced it's pulling out of the smartphone market so you may find yourself with fewer updates if you do decide to go with the LG V60 ThinQ.
+If that's a concern, there are some handsets that are great all-rounders as well as being excellent for audio, such as the Samsung Galaxy S21 Ultra and the iPhone 12 Pro.

 Below then you’ll find our full list of the best phones for music, ranked in order of preference, and with an overview and specs list for each phone, so you can see exactly what makes it so good – and whether it’s right for you.